boonewh/pathsixdesigns/ReadMe.md

-# PathSix CRM Version 0
+# PathSix CRM PRE-Version 0

 ## Python Only Version For Now.